khei4/gsoc2023/index.md

 ### 4. Stack Move Optimization, which merges the allocas neither captured nor simultaneously used

- Rust’s move semantics introduce memcpy when Clone type values are 1) rebind to the variables, 2) passed by value to the functions.
+ Rust’s move semantics introduce memcpy when values are 1) rebind to the variables, 2) passed by value to the functions.
 But for most cases, also due to the property of the Rust references, both pointers aren't used simultaneously.
 By using alias/dataflow analysis, we could find such patterns on LLVM-IR.
 Originally, liveness-analysis approach was proposed, but it stalled for a long time.
 So I pushed forward by splitting it's patch.

 1. **Initial Step**: Single basic block Stack Move Optimization
    - <https://reviews.llvm.org/D153453>